-Students are asked to attend the SEP Conference with parent and teacher.
-During SEP Weeks, Wednesday and Thursday will be an early-out day for students.
+Students are asked to attend the conference with parent and teacher.
+During conference Weeks, Wednesday and Thursday will be an early-out day for students.
 The school will use the same start and end times for Friday schedules.

 An appointment time will be sent home prior to the conference on the following schedule: